onedebos/weather-app-devweather/README.md

 ### Why Chakra-UI?

-**Chakra-UI** is the styling framework selected here as it's based on the TailwindCSS framework.
-A utility first framework allowing us have more control over the CSS we write.
+**Chakra-UI** is the styling framework selected here.
+It's a modern framework with accessibility built it ensuring that the applications we build are as accessible as possible.